-Under the assumption that the printed paper has its own role in the publishing market, Antonio Cipriani and his wife Valentina Montisci founded a bookshop focused entirely on independent publishing houses
+Under the assumption that the printed paper has its own role in the publishing market, Antonio Cipriani and Valentina Montisci founded a bookshop focused entirely on independent publishing houses

 In the Abbey of San Salvatore al Monte Amiata, a holy Benedectine complex, which gives its name to the town of Abbadia San Salvatore in Tuscany, in the province of Siena, a parchment, dating back to 876 A.D., is preserved.